Ted Smith (American football)

 Ted R. Smith (February 11, 1954 – June 21, 2025) was an American college football player who was a guard for the Ohio State Buckeyes.
 He was recognized as a consensus All-American in 1975.

 Early life

 Smith graduated from Gibsonburg High School in Gibsonburg, Ohio.
-At Gibsonburg, he earned nine letters in various sports and was team captain of both the basketball and football team.
-In football, he played both ways as a running back and linebacker.
+At Gibsonburg, he earned nine letters in various sports and was team captain of both the basketball and football teams.
+During his high school football career, he played both running back and linebacker positions.
 In his senior year he earned several honors including being named All-Ohio and High School All-American.

 College career

 Smith played at Ohio State University under Buckeyes head coach Woody Hayes during the 1972, 1973, 1974 and 1975 seasons, lettering in the last three years.
 He played linebacker at first but switched to guard at the beginning of his junior year.
 Following his senior year, as a 6 foot 1 inch, 242 lb guard, he was recognized as a consensus first-team All-American, having received first-team honors from several publications and organizations including the Football Writers Association of America and Associated Press.